 It may seem weird to us, but for dogs, this is how they get to know each other.
 Nose-to-nose contact can be intimidating to some dogs, but butt-sniffing is totally normal to them.
 If your dog goes around meeting friends in this way, just know it’s normal.
 Now, if your dog goes up sniffing human butts, that’s when you curb them.

 All in all, the dog park should be a happy place for everyone.
-By following these simple codes of conduct, you can make the dog park a peaceful experience for everyone!
+By following these simple codes of conduct, along with our dog park safety guide, you can make the dog park a peaceful experience for everyone!

-And if you want your dog to have some open play fun on a Saturday morning while you do your own thing, sign up for one of our pack adventures!
+If you’re in the West Los Angeles area, check out our list for best dog parks in the area.
+And if you want your dog to have some with other dogs while you do your own thing, sign up for one of our pack adventures!